roncampbell/NICAR2019/R reading list.md

 <code>R for Journalists</code> by Andrew Ba Tran.
 This isn't a book; it's a seven-part online course, originally sponsored by the Knight Center and posted at [learn.r-journalism.com/en/] Carve out time; even experienced R users will learn something here.

-<code>Rstats</code>More formally @rstatstweet.
-Yeah, we're getting down in the weeds here, but you can learn about new R packages (thousands and thousands every year!) and other neat stuff.

 ## Graphics and mapping

 <code>R Graphics Cookbook</code> by Winston Chang (O'Reilly, 2013), 382 pages.
 A great introduction to R graphics, including ggplot.